Accident Detrick DA-2 N4307Q,

 Narrative:

-On November 15, 2022, at 1530 eastern daylight time, an experimental amateur-built DA-2 airplane, N4307Q, was destroyed when it was involved in an accident near Oak Hill, Florida.
+On November 15, 2022, at 1530 eastern daylight time, an experimental amateur-built DA-2 airplane, N4307Q, was substantially damaged when it was involved in an accident near Oak Hill, Florida.
 The student pilot was fatally injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

 Sources: